 - Wheelchair required as unable to walk long distance, use stairs or walk to seat

-- Travelling with own electric wheelchair in hold powered by dry cell battery
+- Travelling with own electric wheelchair in hold powered by non-spillable battery

 - Travelling with own electric wheelchair in hold powered by lithium battery

-If you are travelling within the next 24 hours, you must make your booking via our Guest Contact Centre where your booking will be made at no additional cost to ensure we know what your requirements are.
-Should you fail to advise us in advance, your travel may be refused.
+If you are travelling within the next 24 hours, you must make your booking via our Guest Contact Centre where your booking will be made at no additional cost and will enable us to best accommodate your requirements.
+Should you fail to advise us in advance, your request for mobility assistance may not be assured.

 It is important that you provide us with as much information as possible at the time of booking.
 Key information we need to know includes: